SENSUIKAN!

 19 October 1943:

-The I-21 is ordered to intercept a convoy of six fleet oilers earlier sighted by the I-36 in the Hawaiian area.
-She is temporarily subordinated to ComSubDiv 12 aboard the I-171 together with the I-32.
+The I-21 is ordered to intercept a convoy of six fleet oilers earlier sighted by I-36 in the Hawaiian area.
+She is temporarily subordinated to ComSubDiv 12 aboard I-171 with I-32.

 11 November 1943:

-The I-21 attacks a convoy and torpedoes the 6,711-ton American freighter CAPE SAN JUAN that is enroute to Townsville, Australia with 1,348 American troops aboard.
+I-21 attacks a convoy and torpedoes American freighter CAPE SAN JUAN enroute to Townsville, Australia with 1,348 American troops aboard.
 Sixteen men are killed when the torpedo hits and another 114 drown after they abandon the ship at 22-08S, 178-06W.
-Survivors are picked up by the Liberty ship EDWIN T. MEREDITH, the USS McCALLA (DD-488) and the DEMPSEY (DE-26).
+Survivors are picked up by Liberty ship EDWIN T. MEREDITH, USS McCALLA (DD-488) and DEMPSEY (DE-26).
 After reporting his success, Cdr Inada is ordered to return to Truk.

 19 November 1943: